 1,437 km² in Derbyshire, Cheshire, Staffordshire, West Yorkshire & South Yorkshire

-The Peak District is the UK’s first National Park.
+The Peak District was the UK’s first national park.
 The landscape that inspired one of England’s most famous authors, Jane Austen, consists of rocky moorlands and grassy limestone dales.
 Home to one of the most beautiful stately homes in the country, Chatsworth House, and some incredible walking trails to suit all ages, the Peak District is great for families.
 It’s also worth noting that the Peak District cycle routes provide some of the best mountain biking in the UK for riders of all levels of ability.

 South Downs National Park